tinnet/jetty/README.md

 This recipe installs current jetty packages directly from eclipse.org.
 Init scripts from the package are copied to appropiate places and used.

+You need JDK 7 for Jetty 9.
+See the [Java cookbook](https://github.com/opscode-cookbooks/java) on how to enable that.

 ## hightide.rb

 This recipe installs the (now deprecated!) *hightide* distribution of jetty.
 The